Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 `entropy_temp` Specify the temperature to calculate the entropy term `−TΔS` (Only if `entropy = 2`).
 Avoid inconsistencies with defined internal temperature (298.15 K) when nmode is used.

-`entropy_seg` Specify the representative segment (in %), starting from the end of the trajectory, for the calculation of
-              the Interaction Entropy, e.g: 25 is equivalent to the frames contained in the last quartile of the trajectory (Default: 25) (Only if `entropy` = 2)
 ```diff
 + New input variable added
 ```